 Everyone goes through change phases in life and my family is in the middle of one of those change phases right now.
 For the last 11 years my Mom and her sister have lived together in a town about 2 hours from me and it's worked great.
 It's been especially nice for my Mom the past 4 years because her granddaughter has been at college in the same town.
 But Alana is graduating and Mom has spent a lot of time here with eye doctor visits the past year so we all agreed that it's time for her to move to Richmond.
 That means it's time for my Aunt to move near her daughter in Florida.
 My Mom, who always views every change as an adventure is excited about her move.
 My Aunt, not so much!
 I thought it might help a little to have a greeting waiting for her when she arrives at her new home so I got busy Friday night to make a card that should be there when she gets "home" today.
 I wasn't going to spent hours this so I set some parameters to fabrics from my bin of pre-fused fabrics and I wasn't going to do any stenciling or anything else that would have a lot of prep or cleanup time.
 You know that I like to give myself boxes to work in!
 Anyway, first I needed a theme and went to Google for a list of state "things" of Florida and settled on the flower: an orange blossom.
 Thank you Google Images for this feast of reference photos.
 I'm lick that I have a BIG bin of pre-fused fabric.
 So I cut some leaves, orange circles and white petals and started playing around with arrangements.
 I went with the light blue background because I had a card already fused with it!
 Then I decided on one orange and one blossom.
 I start from the back to add the elements so the leave were fused and stitched first.
 Next was the orange.
 Then the blossom.
 Then I fused on the back and stitched the edges.
 But it still needed a little something.
 A little puff paint was just the right finish!
 Hopefully it will make it to Florida on time and in good shape.

 I rarely make a single card but this time it was just right.
-The fabric of the week this week is the Eggplant Shades Pack and it's on sale 20% off through Sunday!
-Shades Packs are dyed when ordered so there's no limit to what you can buy.
-If you order multiple quantities it comes as one cut.
-For example, order 2 quantities for 1/2 yard cuts.
-Orders received by Wednesday morning (EST) will be shipped by March 19.
-Orders placed after Wednesday morning will be shipped March 26.
-Gradients Back in Stock!It was a busy couple of weeks for the most popular gradients.
-Not to worry, these gems are back in stock!
 I'm pretty focused these days on quilting Spirograph motifs and blanket stitch applique.
 But this weekend was the monthly sewing retreat with my quilt club.
 I was only able to go on Friday but made some great progress on Stars at Sea for just one day.
 It's hard to tell on the white design wall, but this is 2 sections.
 You can see from the diagram that I've done the center and Section 1.
 Doing all of the cutting and organizing ahead of time made it fun to just sit and start sewing.

 This week should be more Spirograph and blanket stitch applique plus a couple of little projects.
 But first a detour to the eye doctor.
 I got a GIANT floater in my left eye last night.
 Fortunately I was able to talk to my doctor and he talked me off the ceiling but he still wants to check it out today.
 Seems like it's just going to be an annoyance for a few months.
 I'll take that over other alternatives!
 If you follow my customer gallery you have seen David Armour's work before.
 All of his work is based on a mesmerizing crystal-like structure and he uses color and value to great effect.
 You can follow David on his Facebook page.
 David doesn't name his pieces so we'll just call this one Amazing.
 David combines fabrics from me, other dyers and some commercial fabrics.
 Here are a couple of detail shots.
 If you have made anything with my hand dyed fabric I hope you will consider sharing it in the Customer Gallery.
 In appreciation you will receive a 20% shop coupon that's good for 3 months!